Journaliste, pigiste et auteure

 How do you make decisions within your team?

 How will my work be evaluated?

 Do you have any standard practices or software to help you better communicate?

 How would you define the mindset of your team in just a few words?

 Questions about the recruitment process

 It is perfectly normal to ask questions about the recruitment process, so don’t be afraid to do so.
-It also shows that you care and that you’re organised.
+It also shows that you care and that you’re organized.
 For example, fixing a date with the recruiter for when you should hear back from them is typical when wrapping up the interview.

-- How many candidates do you expect to meet with?
+How many candidates do you expect to meet with?

-- What is the next step in the recruitment process?
+What is the next step in the recruitment process?

-- Would you like me to give you the contact details of my current employer?
+Would you like me to give you the contact details of my current employer?

 You don’t need to ask all of these questions, of course.
-You shouldn’t overwhelm the employer with an interrogation, or it may look a bit odd, but you should show that you’re curious, quick-thinking and keen to get answers on anything that is unclear to you.
+You shouldn’t overwhelm the employer with an interrogation, or it may look a bit odd, but you should show that you’re curious, quick-thinking, and keen to get answers on anything that is unclear to you.
 Don’t hesitate to go back to subjects the recruiter brought up during the interview and then ask the questions that you think are most relevant.
 Now it’s your turn to ask the recruiter questions, so make the most of it!